Western Australia

 The Western Australian Government is committed to achieving gender equity in governance and leadership positions across the sport and active recreation sector.

-This was extended to include recognised State Active Recreation Organisations (SAROs) in 2022-23 and will be a requirement for Peak Bodies in 2024-25.
+This was extended to include recognised State Active Recreation Organisations (SAROs) in 2022-23 and became a requirement for Peak Bodies in 2024-25.

 The Gender Diversity Case for Change has been developed in partnership with the sport and recreation industry and helps organisations to understand the business case for gender diversity, to motivate and support them to address gender inequality.

-To read more about the Gender Diversity Case for Change, please visit the DLGSC website, opens in a new tab.
+To read more about the Gender Diversity Case for Change, please visit the Department of Creative Industries, Tourism and Sport (CITS) website, opens in a new tab.

 Timelines